yecohn/ten-vad/README.md

 <br>

-The **lib** only depend on numpy, you have to install the dependency via requirements.txt:
+The **lib** only depends on numpy, you have to install the dependency via requirements.txt:

 ```pip install -r requirements.txt```